98bao/Migros/README.md

 ## Results
 For each week the best ranking with the according accuracy is listed below:

-# * Week 1\
+* Week 1

     Rank 8: 0.805  (Submission 1)

-# * Week 2\
+* Week 2

-    Rank 16: 0.806 (Submission XX)
+    Rank 16: 0.806 (Submission 3)

-# * Week 3\
+* Week 3

     Rank 14: 0.811 (Submission 15)

-# * Week 4\
+* Week 4

     Rank 6: 0.819 (Submission 18)

+* Final ranking

+    Rank 9: 0.819 (Submission 22)

 ## Solution

-Will be added later
-The final solution which lead to the best accuracy achieved so far,.....
+The final solution which lead to the best accuracy so far, could be achieved, by training the model with a cleaned dataset (removing the URL, taggs and some noices), optimzing the TF-IDF vector and running a logistic regression with GridSearchSV.

-A more detailed description of the solution finding and the process of the team's work is described in the file Report.
+A more detailed description of the solution finding and the process of the team's work is described in the file Report in the folder documents.

 ## Video

 Will be added later

-## TODO list Thursday 9.12:

-* cleaning code
-* video
-* read me
-* report